just-containers/s6-overlay/README.md

 need the first two, and the other ones are extras you can use at your convenience.

-Note that this documentation may not be quite up-to-date and you may need to replace `3.1.0.0` with the latest version of s6-overlay. :-)

-1. `s6-overlay-noarch-3.1.0.0.tar.xz`: this tarball contains the scripts implementing the overlay.
+1. `s6-overlay-noarch.tar.xz`: this tarball contains the scripts implementing the overlay.
 We call it "noarch" because it is architecture-
 independent: it only contains scripts and other text files.
 Everyone who wants to run s6-overlay needs to extract this tarball.
-2. `s6-overlay-x86_64-3.1.0.0.tar.xz`: replace `x86_64` with your
+2. `s6-overlay-x86_64.tar.xz`: replace `x86_64` with your
 system's architecture.
 This tarball contains all the necessary binaries from the s6 ecosystem, all linked statically and out of the way of your image's binaries.
 Unless you know for sure that your image already comes with all the packages providing the binaries used in the overlay, you need to extract this tarball.
-3. `s6-overlay-symlinks-noarch-3.1.0.0.tar.xz`: this tarball contains
+3. `s6-overlay-symlinks-noarch.tar.xz`: this tarball contains
 symlinks to the s6-overlay scripts so they are accessible via `/usr/bin`.
 It is normally not needed, all the scripts are accessible via the PATH environment variable, but if you have old user scripts containing shebangs such as `#!/usr/bin/with-contenv`, installing these symlinks will make them work.
-4. `s6-overlay-symlinks-arch-3.1.0.0.tar.xz`: this tarball contains
+4. `s6-overlay-symlinks-arch.tar.xz`: this tarball contains
 symlinks to the binaries from the s6 ecosystem provided by the second tarball, to make them accessible via `/usr/bin`.
 It is normally not needed, but if you have old user scripts containing shebangs such as `#!/usr/bin/execlineb`, installing these symlinks will make them work.
-5. `syslogd-overlay-noarch-3.1.0.0.tar.xz`: this tarball contains
+5. `syslogd-overlay-noarch.tar.xz`: this tarball contains
 definitions for a `syslogd` service.
 If you are running daemons that cannot log to stderr to take advantage of the s6 logging infrastructure, but hardcode the use of the old `syslog()` mechanism, you can extract